libxsmm/libxsmm/README.md

 ### Results
 The LIBXSMM repository provides an orphaned branch "results" which is collecting collateral material such as measured performance results along with explanatory figures.
 The results can be found at [https://github.com/hfp/libxsmm/tree/results#libxsmm-results](https://github.com/hfp/libxsmm/tree/results#libxsmm-results).

-Please note that comparing performance results depends on whether or not streaming the operands of the matrix multiplication.
-For example, running a matrix multiplication code many time with all operands covered by the L1 cache may have an emphasis towards an implementation which actually performs worse for the real workload (if this real workload needs to stream some or all operands from the main memory).
+Please note that comparing performance results depends on whether the operands of the matrix multiplication are streamed or not.
+For example, running a matrix multiplication code many time with all operands covered by the L1 cache may have an emphasis towards an implementation which perhaps performs worse for the real workload (if this real workload needs to stream some or all operands from the main memory).

 ## Contributions
 Contributions are very welcome!
 Please visit [https://github.com/hfp/libxsmm/wiki/Contribute](https://github.com/hfp/libxsmm/wiki/Contribute).